Gaza militants fire rocket into Israel as tensions soar

 Jordan’s King Abdullah II discussed the violence with Egyptian President Abdel Fattah el-Sissi, agreeing on “the need to stop all illegal and provocative Israeli measures” there, according to a statement.
 Jordan planned to convene a meeting of other Arab states on the issue.

-Israel has been working to improve relations with Jordan over the past year and has recently normalized relations with other Arab states over their shared concerns about Iran.
-But the latest tensions have brought renewed attention to the conflict with the Palestinians, which Israel has sought to sideline in recent years.
+Israel has been working to improve relations with Jordan over the past year and has recently normalized relations with other Arab states.
+But the latest tensions have brought renewed attention to the unresolved conflict with the Palestinians, which Israel has sought to sideline in recent years.

+The U.S. State Department urged all sides to “exercise restraint, to avoid provocative actions and rhetoric, and preserve the historic status quo” at the holy site.
+Spokesman Ned Price said U.S. officials were in touch with counterparts across the region to try and calm tensions.

+U.N.
+Security Council scheduled a closed-door meeting on the tensions for Tuesday.

-An Arab party that made history last year by joining Israel’s governing coalition suspended its participation on Sunday — a largely symbolic act that nevertheless reflected the sensitivity of the holy site, which is at the emotional heart of the century-old conflict.
+In Israel, an Arab party that made history last year by joining the governing coalition suspended its participation on Sunday — a largely symbolic act that nevertheless reflected the sensitivity of the holy site, which is at the emotional heart of the century-old conflict.

 Israel captured the West Bank, along with the Gaza Strip and east Jerusalem — which includes the Old City — in the 1967 Mideast war.
 The Palestinians seek those territories for a future independent state.
 Israel annexed east Jerusalem in a move not recognized internationally and is building and expanding Jewish settlements across the West Bank, which it views as the biblical and historical heartland of the Jewish people.

-The Palestinians have long feared that Israel plans to take over or partition the mosque compound, and in recent weeks calls by Jewish extremists to sacrifice animals there have circulated widely among Palestinians on social media, sparking calls to defend the mosque.
+The Palestinians have long feared that Israel plans to take over or partition the mosque compound.
+In recent weeks, calls by Jewish extremists to sacrifice animals there have circulated widely among Palestinians on social media, sparking calls to defend the mosque.

 Recent weeks have seen a series of Palestinian attacks inside Israel that killed 14 people.
 Israel has launched near-daily arrest raids and other military operations in the occupied West Bank that it says are aimed at preventing more.

-The military said Monday it arrested 11 Palestinians in operations across the occupied West Bank overnight.
-In a raid in the village of Yamun, near the city of Jenin, the army said dozens of Palestinians hurled rocks and explosives at troops.
+The military said Monday it arrested 11 Palestinians in operations across the territory overnight.
+In a raid near the city of Jenin, the army said dozens of Palestinians hurled rocks and explosives toward troops.

 Soldiers “responded with live ammunition toward the suspects who hurled explosive devices,” the military said.
 The Palestinian Health Ministry said two men were hospitalized after being critically wounded.